Service and Training Activities

 The Training Director meets weekly with the interns to assess how the internship training is meeting the interns’ needs and to solicit feedback about the training program.

-Staff Inservice Training (Weekly)
+Staff Inservice Training (Every other week)

 Additional Training Opportunities